zetapush/zetapush-js/examples-v3/README.md

 exports.hello = async () => `Hello World from JavaScript ${Date.now()}`;
 ```

-This code expose an API called hello which returns a string "Hello World from JavaScript" concatened with server timestamp.
+This code expose an API called **hello** which returns a string "Hello World from JavaScript" concatened with server timestamp.

 To consume an API in your front-end application you have to create a **mapped** method.

+> Client side

 #### Define your API mapping class